Amil

-Amil Kahala Whitehead (born September 19, 1973) is an American former rapper and singer.
+Amil Kahala Whitehead (born September 19, 1973) is an American rapper.
 Based in New York City, she signed with Jay-Z's Roc-A-Fella Records, in a joint venture with Columbia Records in 1997.
-The following year, she appeared alongside Ja Rule on Jay-Z's single "Can I Get A..." for the Rush Hour film soundtrack.
+The following year, she appeared alongside Ja Rule on Jay-Z's single "Can I Get A..." (from the Rush Hour film soundtrack), which peaked at number 19 on the Billboard Hot 100.

 Amil's debut studio album, All Money Is Legal (2000), peaked at number 45 on the U.S. Billboard 200 chart and spawned the singles "I Got That" (featuring Beyoncé) and "4 da Fam" (featuring Jay-Z, Memphis Bleek and Beanie Sigel).
-The album was met with mixed critical reception and she parted ways with the labels shortly after.
+The album was met with mixed critical reception and she parted ways with both labels shortly after.

 Early life

 Amil was born on September 19, 1973, in New York City, to a white mother and a black father.
 Amil's parents abandoned her at an early age, and she was then adopted and raised by her aunt.
 As a teenager, Amil gave birth to a son, with her then boyfriend Kendall Morgan.
 Amil's aunt and adoptive mother died in 1994.
 A year later, Morgan was killed in a stabbing incident and Amil started dealing drugs to financially support herself.
 During this time, she used music as an emotional outlet.